 As always, remember that the steps on Android phones can differ with manufacturers.
-These instructions are specifically for a Google Pixel 6 Pro.
+These instructions are specifically for a Google Pixel 7 Pro.

 For the home screen on your smartphone, press and hold on any open spot.
 A menu will appear.
-Tap Wallpaper & style, then tap Change wallpaper, which is toward the middle of the screen, to get an array of image themes.
-(That's if your phone runs on the Android 12 operating system; older versions may skip the "change wallpaper" step and go right to the themes.)
+Tap Wallpaper & style | Change wallpaper to get an array of image themes.
+(That's if your phone runs on the Android 12 or 13 operating systema; older versions may skip the "change wallpaper" step and go right to the themes.)